Lido Advisors LLC Makes New Investment in Hormel Foods Co. (NYSE:HRL)

-A number of other institutional investors and hedge funds have also made changes to their positions in HRL.
-American Century Companies Inc. grew its position in Hormel Foods by 10.1% during the first quarter.
-American Century Companies Inc. now owns 13,823 shares of the company’s stock worth $712,000 after buying an additional 1,273 shares during the period.
-Natixis Advisors L.P. grew its holdings in shares of Hormel Foods by 4.0% in the 1st quarter.
-Natixis Advisors L.P. now owns 37,906 shares of the company’s stock worth $1,954,000 after acquiring an additional 1,468 shares during the period.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its stake in Hormel Foods by 6.6% in the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 37,751 shares of the company’s stock valued at $1,946,000 after purchasing an additional 2,339 shares in the last quarter.
-Cibc World Market Inc. raised its holdings in Hormel Foods by 7.3% during the first quarter.
-Cibc World Market Inc. now owns 8,977 shares of the company’s stock worth $463,000 after purchasing an additional 611 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP boosted its position in Hormel Foods by 0.4% during the first quarter.
-Dimensional Fund Advisors LP now owns 2,030,288 shares of the company’s stock worth $104,640,000 after purchasing an additional 8,636 shares in the last quarter.
-39.74% of the stock is owned by institutional investors and hedge funds.
+Several other large investors have also recently made changes to their positions in HRL.
+Renaissance Technologies LLC lifted its stake in Hormel Foods by 58.1% during the first quarter.
+Renaissance Technologies LLC now owns 2,764,663 shares of the company’s stock worth $142,491,000 after purchasing an additional 1,016,300 shares in the last quarter.
+Marshall Wace LLP raised its holdings in shares of Hormel Foods by 331.6% in the 3rd quarter.
+Marshall Wace LLP now owns 1,263,975 shares of the company’s stock valued at $57,435,000 after buying an additional 971,113 shares during the period.
+Vanguard Group Inc. lifted its stake in Hormel Foods by 1.7% during the 1st quarter.
+Vanguard Group Inc. now owns 33,500,871 shares of the company’s stock worth $1,726,636,000 after acquiring an additional 547,495 shares in the last quarter.
+National Pension Service purchased a new position in Hormel Foods during the 1st quarter valued at about $24,181,000.
+Finally, SJS Investment Consulting Inc. acquired a new position in Hormel Foods in the 3rd quarter valued at about $19,760,000.
+39.74% of the stock is currently owned by institutional investors and hedge funds.

 Insider Transactions at Hormel Foods

-In other Hormel Foods news, CEO James P. Snee sold 31,283 shares of the business’s stock in a transaction dated Thursday, December 8th.
-The stock was sold at an average price of $47.66, for a total transaction of $1,490,947.78.
-Following the completion of the sale, the chief executive officer now owns 234,999 shares of the company’s stock, valued at $11,200,052.34.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-In other news, VP Patrick J. Connor sold 1,577 shares of the firm’s stock in a transaction on Wednesday, December 14th.
+In other Hormel Foods news, VP Patrick J. Connor sold 1,577 shares of the business’s stock in a transaction that occurred on Wednesday, December 14th.
+The stock was sold at an average price of $46.88, for a total transaction of $73,929.76.
+Following the transaction, the vice president now owns 22,682 shares in the company, valued at approximately $1,063,332.16.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other Hormel Foods news, CEO James P. Snee sold 31,283 shares of the firm’s stock in a transaction dated Thursday, December 8th.
+The shares were sold at an average price of $47.66, for a total transaction of $1,490,947.78.
+Following the completion of the transaction, the chief executive officer now directly owns 234,999 shares in the company, valued at approximately $11,200,052.34.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, VP Patrick J. Connor sold 1,577 shares of Hormel Foods stock in a transaction on Wednesday, December 14th.
 The shares were sold at an average price of $46.88, for a total value of $73,929.76.
-Following the transaction, the vice president now owns 22,682 shares of the company’s stock, valued at approximately $1,063,332.16.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CEO James P. Snee sold 31,283 shares of the stock in a transaction on Thursday, December 8th.
-The shares were sold at an average price of $47.66, for a total value of $1,490,947.78.
-Following the completion of the sale, the chief executive officer now owns 234,999 shares of the company’s stock, valued at $11,200,052.34.
+Following the completion of the sale, the vice president now directly owns 22,682 shares of the company’s stock, valued at approximately $1,063,332.16.
 The disclosure for this sale can be found here.
-Insiders own 0.81% of the company’s stock.
+Company insiders own 0.81% of the company’s stock.

 Hormel Foods Corp. engages in the production of meat and food products.
 It operates through the following segments: Grocery Products, Refrigerated Foods, Jennie-O Turkey Store, and International and Other.
 The Grocery Products segment focuses on the processing, marketing, and sale of shelf-stable food products sold in the retail market.